Tag

 The Dell XPS 13, open on a table in front of a window.

-You’ll find that, like most laptops, the Dell XPS 13 can be customized so that you can choose your RAM, storage, and more, with varying price points.
+You’ll find that, like most laptops, the XPS 13 can be customized so that you can choose your RAM, storage, and more, with varying price points.
 The base model starts at about $799 for 8GB of DDR5 RAM — the fastest on the market today — Intel Iris Xe graphics and a 12th Gen Intel Core i5 10-core processor.
 It is an excellent student option because the price is reasonable, the performance is acceptable, the battery life is terrific, and the machine is reliable overall.
 Plus, the 13.4-inch full HD display doesn’t hurt either.

 ASUS TUF Gaming F15 (2022)